 Several members of MCFA teach and lecture around the country and even the world.
-Contact teachers directly if you are interested in inviting them to your guild, shop, or event.
+Contact teachers directly if you are interested in hiring them to teach at your guild, shop, or event.

 Lisa Binkley has had a life-long love of stitching using beautiful fabrics, thread, and beads.
 She has been exploring these materials since childhood and creating award-winning art quilts and embroideries since 2000.
 Lisa's creations are known for their ornate, meticulously-crafted designs in thread and beads.
 In addition to sharing her art quilts and embroideries in exhibitions nationwide and in publications such as Quilting Arts magazine and the Fiber Arts Design Book, Lisa also teaches and lectures about the many aspects of bead embroidery.